ryokbys/nap-doc/docs/install.md

 ## Build *pmd* and *fitpot*

-You can download `nap-master.zip` file from the site.
-And you can get `nap-master` directory when you unzip the zip file.
+If You downloaded `nap-master.zip` file from the site, you can get a `nap-master` directory when you unzip the zip file.
 For the ease of following explanation, change the directory name to `nap`.

     $ unzip nap-master.zip
     $ mv nap-master nap

+Then you can compile *pmd* and *fitpot* programs as following,

     $ cd nap/

-Then you can compile *pmd* and *fitpot* programs as following,

     $ ./configure --prefix=$(pwd)
     $ make pmd fitpot